 All About Camp Aldersgate

-Camp Aldersgate is Arkansas’s only non-profit organization uniquely dedicated to serving children and youth with special needs and senior adults in a camp environment.
+Camp Aldersgate is Arkansas’s only non-profit organization uniquely dedicated to serving children and youth with special needs in a camp environment.
 Camp was formally dedicated in the summer of 1947.
 Located on 100+ acres, the original purpose of Camp Aldersgate was to serve as a place for interracial fellowship, meetings and to work on community and church projects.

 - Camp has 16 year-round staff members, and more than 82 staff counselors who work during the Summer Medical Camps and Weekend Camps.

 - During the summer of 2018, Camp served 330 children with and without disabilities.
 Camp had 206 youth volunteers contribute 22,779 hours of direct community service.